elastisys/compliantkubernetes/docs/user-guide/metrics.md

     This is an optional feature that is disabled by default to reduce the attack surface and improve security.
 You can contact your Platform Administrator to enable it.

-There is a feature to grant certain Pods access to the Prometheus API, e.g. for the purpose of setting up your own Prometheus instance with [remote read](https://prometheus.io/docs/prometheus/latest/querying/remote_read_api/) or [federation](https://prometheus.io/docs/prometheus/latest/federation/) against the Prometheus instance that is part of Compliant Kubernetes.
+There is a feature to grant certain Pods access to the Prometheus API, e.g. for the purpose of setting up your own Prometheus instance with [remote read](https://prometheus.io/docs/prometheus/latest/querying/remote_read_api/) or [federation](https://prometheus.io/docs/prometheus/latest/federation/) against the Prometheus instance that is part of Welkin.
 This feature is disabled by default, but can be enabled by your Platform Administrator.

 In order to use this feature, you will need you to provide a list of allowed namespaces, in addition to you labeling any Pod within those namespaces that should have access with `elastisys.io/prometheus-access: allow`.

 ### Grafana

-Grafana can be accessed at the endpoint provided by the Compliant Kubernetes install scripts.
+Grafana can be accessed at the endpoint provided by the Welkin install scripts.
 If you have configured Dex you can login with a connected account, which can be limited to specific email domains.

-Compliant Kubernetes deploys Grafana with a selection of dashboards by default.
+Welkin deploys Grafana with a selection of dashboards by default.
 Dashboards are accessed by clicking the Dashboard icon (four squares) at the lefthand side of the Grafana window and selecting Browse.
 Some examples of useful dashboards are listed below.

 #### Node health